Solving the Scattering Problem for Open Wave-Guide Networks, II Outgoing Estimates: Asymptotics for The Free Space Part of

 As usual, the sub- or super-scripts $l\leftrightarrow \{r\eta:\:\eta_1<0\}$ and $r\leftrightarrow \{r\eta:\:\eta_1>0\}.$

-In this section we analyze the behavior of the free space contribution to the solution, $-\cD_{k_1}\sigma(r\eta)+\cS_{k_1}\tau(r\eta),$ assuming that $\eta_1\neq 0.$ The more difficult case to analyze, where $\eta_1\to 0^{\pm},$ is deferred to Section~\ref{sec7.4.83}.
-These estimates are summarized in the following theorem. \begin{theorem} Suppose that the data $(g,h)$ satisfies~\eqref{eqn217.63} for an $N\geq 2,$ then, for an $M$ depending on $N,$ we have the asymptotic formul{\ae}
+In this section we analyze the behavior of the free space contribution to the solution, $-\cD_{k_1}\sigma(r\eta)+\cS_{k_1}\tau(r\eta),$ assuming that $\eta_1\neq 0.$ The more difficult case to analyze, where $\eta_2\to {\pm 1},$ is deferred to Section~\ref{sec7.4.83}.
+These estimates are summarized in the following theorem. \begin{theorem} Suppose that the data $(g,h)$ satisfies~\eqref{eqn217.63} for an $N\geq 2,$ then, for an $M$ depending on $N,$ and $\eta_2\in [-1,1],$ we have the uniform asymptotic expansions